jonkavana/Programming-and-Scripting-EOY-Project/README.md

 ### Project Management Overview.txt
-This will act as a log of the project from commencement to cessation. the intent with this project will be to review the problem set and to detail a work breakdown structure within each breakdown, there is going to be smaller units of activity that need to be completed, and at this stage they will be shown in the structure of:
+This will act as a log of the project from commencement to cessation.
+The intent with this project will be to review the problem set and to detail a work breakdown structure.
+Within each breakdown, there is going to be smaller units of activity that need to be completed, and at this stage they will be shown in the structure of:

         Section 'X'
                 Activity '1'
                         Task '1.1'
                                 Sub-Task '1.1.1'

 This is the intended approach of the project, but it will be reviesed on an iterative basis as the project develops.
-There will be updtes communicated via the commit command when work is being saved to the repository.
-The first Breakdown will be in relaition to the problem set that has been detailed on the GMIT Site.
+There will be updates communicated via the commit command when work is being saved to the repository.
+The first breakdown will be in relation to the problem set that has been detailed on the GMIT Site.
 For a copy of this brief, there is a pdf copy available in this repository for review.
 This document is intended as a complimentary document to the expected outcomes of the project.
-On reading the information that is contained in the project there are a number of areas that need to be reivewied.
+On reading the information that is contained in the project there are a number of areas that need to be reviewed.

+The status of completed will only be detailed once the sub-task or other nested activities are completed within the rolled up view.

 Project Breakdown: